EdwinTh/BDSP/README.md

-# BDSP
+# Building Data Science Products - an Agile approach

-Explorative repo to gather ides for a book with working title 'buildiing data science products'
+Ultimate goal is to write a book(let) with the above title.
+Currently in the research stage, reading a lot and gathering ideas in the issues.